February 29, 2020

 Bullwinkle’s ratings suffered as it went up against CBSLassie.
 DFS and General Mills were annoyed that NBC put it at 7:00 instead of the agreed upon 5:30, and started considering a potential move to CBS.
 This caused NBC to move the program to up to 5:30 the following season, and then to Saturday mornings for the final season.
 Ward and crew continued their intensive marketing for the show throughout its run; featuring a variety of stunts such as massive lunch-ins, getting a Bullwinkle balloon in the Macy’s Thanksgiving Day Parade, and commemorating a statue of Rocky and Bullwinkle outside of their studio (a parody of a showgirl statue across the street advertising the Sahara Hotel in Las Vegas).
 NBC cancelled the program in 1964.
 The producers attempted to return to ABC for another season, but the network wasn’t interested.
 They did air reruns of the show on their Sunday morning schedule until 1973 when the series entered syndication.

 The show was included in numerous rerun packages under different names.
 A 15-minute version titled The Rocky Show aired alone or combined with an equally truncated version of Total Television’s King Leonardo and His Short Subjects called The King and Odie.
 Both programs were sponsored by General Mills and animated at Gamma.
 The syndicated version of The Bullwinkle Show comprised the story arcs from the first two seasons with the accompanying segments aired out of their original broadcast sequence, while the package that included later arcs repeated those segments.
 Reruns were also paired up with additional Total Television productions, with The World of Commander McBragg from Tennessee Tuxedo being added to the mix as a segment, while the supplemental segments were incorporated into reruns of Tennessee Tuxedo and His Tales.
 Ward’s next production, Hoppity Hooper, also made use of these segments.
 Other syndicated packages were aired under the titles The Rocky and Bullwinkle Show or The Adventures of Rocky and Bullwinkle (sometimes with the names reversed), The Dudley Do-Right Show and Dudley Do-Right and Friends.
 In 1992, restored prints of the show aired on Nickelodeon’s Nick at Nite and Nickle-O-Zone programming blocks under the title Moose-a-Rama, and on Cartoon Network beginning in 1996.
 It later briefly went to Cartoon Network’s sister channel, Boomerang, in 2011.
+In 2024, the series became part of the debut line-up for retro cartoon channel MeTV Toons.

 Dudley reporting to Inspector Fenwick.

-The series was first released to home media in the early 1980s when RCA released two compilation CED Videodiscs during the rise in the format.
+The series first came to home media in the early 1980s when RCA released two compilation CED Videodiscs during the rise in the format.
 They contained complete, uncut story arcs with alternating segments and bumpers.
 Buena Vista Home Video released episodes of the show across 12 volumes on VHS, Betamax and LaserDisc in the early 1990s.
 Rocky and Bullwinkle chapters were sometimes edited together into a single episode with the titles for the next entry removed, and removing several chapters from the overall story.
 In the years following these releases, a number of gray market unofficial VHS collections saw release.
-In 2002, Jay Ward Productions entered into a partnership with Classic Media (now Dreamworks Classics) called Bullwinkle Studios.
+In 2002, Jay Ward Productions entered into a partnership with Classic Media (now DreamWorks Classics) called Bullwinkle Studios.
 They released the first 3 seasons onto DVD through Sony Wonder as Rocky & Bullwinkle & Friends for legal reasons.
 In 2005, Classic Media released “best of” compilations grouped by characters.
 It took until 2010 for season 4 to be released.
 In 2011, they released the complete series, which included season 5 for the first time.
 Season 5 was also released in its own volume.
 All of these later releases were by Vivendi Entertainment.
 The episodes were altered from their original broadcast to feature the new title, a William Conrad sound-alike to announce it, segments moved around from their original airing order, different opening sequences and Comstock’s music was replaced with Steiner’s.
-When the show was made available for streaming on Hulu the DVD versions were used rather than the syndication prints.
+When the show was made available for streaming on Hulu, the DVD versions were used rather than the syndication prints.
 In 2012, Classic also released The Complete Fractured Fairy Tales which contained all of the Fractured segments.
 The season sets were re-released in 2018 by Universal Pictures Home Entertainment along with Mr. Peabody & Sherman WABAC Adventures.
-The complete series was re-released in 2019 to celebrate the show’s 60th anniversary, as well as Mr. Peabody & Sherman: The Complete Collection.
+The complete series was re-released in 2019 to celebrate the show’s 60th anniversary, as well as Mr. Peabody & Sherman: The Complete Collection

 Rocky, Bullwinkle and Fearless Leader Funko Pops.